3D Elevation Program (3DEP)

 The 3DEP program is based on the results of the National Enhanced Elevation Assessment that documented more than 600 business uses across 34 Federal agencies, all 50 States, selected local government and Tribal offices, and private and nonprofit organizations.
 A fully funded and implemented 3DEP would provide more than $690 million annually in new benefits to government entities, the private sector, and citizens.

 Today, about $50 million is invested annually in lidar and IfSAR data by all public agencies, and the U.S. Interagency Elevation Inventory shows that only 35 percent of the lower 49 States and territories has lidar data that meet the quality levels needed.
 An additional $96 million is needed annually to implement 3DEP.
 This would result in a nearly 5:1 return on investment, save lives, and improve our environment through informed decisions.

-3DEP is a “Call for Action” because no one entity can accomplish it independently.
+3DEP is built around partnerships because no one entity can accomplish it independently.
 3DEP presents a unique opportunity for collaboration between all levels of government, to leverage the services and expertise of private sector mapping firms that acquire the data, and to create jobs now and in the future.
 When partners work together, they can achieve efficiencies and lower costs so that 3DEP can become a reality.
 When 3D elevation data are available to everyone, new innovations will occur in forest resource management, alternative energy, agriculture, and other industries for years to come.

 To download 3DEP data visit: http://viewer.nationalmap.gov/basic/